citizensadvice/capybara_accessible_selectors/README.md

 Added to all selectors

-Filters for an element with a matching calculated [role](https://www.w3.org/TR/wai-aria/#introroles), or with no role if `nil` is supplied.
+Filters for an element with a matching calculated [role](https://www.w3.org/TR/wai-aria/#introroles), taking into account [implicit role mappings](https://www.w3.org/TR/html-aria/), or with no role if `nil` is supplied.

 The roles "none", "presentation" and "generic" are returned as `nil` as they are implementation details not exposed to users.

-This uses the Selenium driver `aria_role` method which uses the role calculated by the browser taking into account [implicit role mappings](https://www.w3.org/TR/html-aria/).
-The results for implicit roles are not consistent across all browsers, but are good for more common use cases.
+The are subtle differences in how each browser calculate roles, therefore the results for some of the newer roles and some edge cases are not consistent across all drivers.
+However the results are good for common use cases.

-Assertions made against the output of [Caypbara.string][] or by tests driven by Rack Test will currently only use the value of the `role` attribute and does not return implicit role values.

 This method must request the role from the driver for each node found by the selector individually.
 Therefore, using this with a selector that returns a large number of elements will be inefficient.